chromaui/chromatic-docs/setup.md

 <details>
 <summary><h3 class="no-anchor">Command options</h3></summary>

 If you have customized the way your Storybook runs, you may need to pass additional options to the `chromatic` command.
-Learn more in the [package documentation](https://github.com/chromaui/chromatic-cli#main-options).
+Learn more in the [package documentation](cli#storybook-options).

+You

 </details>